The GSR – The GSR has the job of linking their Group to AA as a whole.

 The GSR has the responsibility of representing the group at District and Area functions.
 In most cases, this requires the GSR report his/her Group’s Conscience, based on the Group’s discussion of specific issues.
 In other cases, usually minor business issues known as housekeeping issues, GSR’s make decisions based on their knowledge of the group’s will.
 The GSR also brings information regarding service to the group.
 GSRs are encouraged to attend the Western Washington Area Assembly meetings to vote her/his Group’s Conscience on Area Business.

 The Alternate GSR fulfills the duties and responsibilities of the GSR in the event the GSR is unavailable, resigns, or is unable to serve for any reason.
 The Alternate GSRs are encouraged to attend their Group’s business meetings, District meetings, and be prepared to vote his/her Group’s Conscience on District and Area issues.

-District 37 GSR meetings are held monthly, usually the 4th Tuesday of the month, 7 PM, at the Intergroup Office, 2203 Fairmont Ave, Vancouver, WA.
+District 37 GSR meetings are held monthly, usually the 4th Tuesday of the month, 7 PM, at the Intergroup Office, 2203 Fairmont Ave, Vancouver, WA, or via Zoom.
 Click here to view our upcoming District meeting.

 - Click here to view ‘GSR- General Service Representative…Your Group’s Link to AA as a Whole’.